mkadiri/lambda/README.md

 - It only processes one level e.g. images in `/quidco-images/banner/` will be processed, `/quidco-images/banner/mobile` won't be
 - Creates a folder in the same directory for the resized images e.g. `/quidco-images/banner/1100x250`
-- It will only reisze an image to a specified dimension if the image is larger than the dimension e.g. if the specified dimensions are `1100x250` but the image size is `1000x100`, that image will be skipped
+- It will only resize an image to a specified dimension if the image is larger than the dimension e.g. if the specified dimensions are `1100x250` but the image size is `1000x100`, that image will be skipped
-- It will crop an image to fit the dimensions (instead of squeeze the image and make it look distorted) e.g. using the the dimesions `1100x250` as our target, it will resize a `1920x1080` image to a `1100x619` image and trim the the excess height evenly from both top and bottom to give us a final size of `1100x250`
+- It will crop an image to fit the dimensions (instead of squeeze the image and make it look distorted) e.g. using the the dimensions `1100x250` as our target, it will resize a `1920x1080` image to a `1100x619` image and trim the the excess height evenly from both top and bottom to give us a final size of `1100x250`

 ## Running the application